cD40Phd/2048GameWinFormsApp/README.md

 - Responsive design that works on desktop.
 - Local storage to save the current game state and high score.
-- the rules of the game and restarting the program from choosing the size of the form are in the program menu
+- The rules of the game and restarting the program with choosing the size of the form are in the program menu.
 - Score counter to keep track of your progress.
 - Recording the values of previous players.